MQTT User Authentication

 • The certificate's Common Name (CN) must match a Connectware username with grant type certificate.

-• No username or password needed - possession of a valid certificate proves identity.
+• No username or password is needed because possession of a valid certificate proves identity.

 MQTT Permissions